 Change in fair value of embedded derivatives was \$(5.0) million for the year ended December 31, 2002 compared to \$12.9 million in 2001.
 Under SFAS No. 133, the annual crediting liabilities on our index annuities are treated as a "series of embedded derivatives" over the expected life of the applicable contracts.
 We are required to estimate the fair value of the future index reserve liabilities by valuing the "host" (or guaranteed) component of the liabilities and projecting (i) the expected index credits on the next policy anniversary dates and (ii) the net cost of the annual options we will purchase in the future to fund index credits.
-The decrease in this expense to \$(5.0) million in 2002 from \$12.9 million in 2001 primarily resulted from a decrease in expected index credits on the next policy anniversary dates and (ii) the call options acquired to fund these index credits and discussed above in the "Change in fair value of derivatives."
+The decrease in this expense to \$(5.0) million in 2002 from \$12.9 million in 2001 primarily resulted from a decrease in expected index credits on the next policy anniversary dates, which are related to the change in the fair value of the call options acquired to fund these index credits and discussed above in the "Change in fair value of derivatives."
 This decrease was offset in part by an increase in the host value of the index reserve liabilities which resulted primarily from an increase in index annuity premium deposits during 2002.
 See "-Critical Accounting Policies-Derivative Instruments-Index Products" and note 1 to our audited consolidated financial statements.